Yash-Aanand/VisuaReader/README.md

 A hands-free PDF/book reader powered by **blink detection**.
 Combines a React + Tailwind frontend with a Python FastAPI backend that runs **MediaPipe + OpenCV** for real-time blink detection.

+📚 Start detection, open your preferred reader, and use **long or double long blinks** to flip pages.

 ---

 ## 🎯 Features